bzolka/ahk-cli/README.md

 A directory to use as output; the results of the evaluation are placed here.
 A new directory in the current directory if not specified.

+#### `-d|--studentid`

+A file name expected in the root of every submission folder/zip containing the identifier of the student.
+If value is empty string uses the name of the folder/file as student identifier.
+Default value is: `neptun.txt`.

 #### `--image`

 The name of the Docker image to execute.
 A new container is spawned for each submission.